Author | Speaker

 Her 6th and latest book, Scraping Heaven- A Family’s Journey Along the Continental Divide (McGraw-Hill) is the rousing adventure of a family’s incredible five-summer, 3100-mile trek over the rooftop of North America.
-They used llamas as kid carriers and packers to carry supplies and diapers across the Rocky Mountains.
+They used llamas as kid carriers for their children, Sierra and Bryce, and as packers to carry supplies and diapers across the Rocky Mountains.
 The entire journey took 5 summers, hiking 500 miles a shot.
 The last stretch through New Mexico is all desert, so they traded their llamas in for tandem mountain bikes and pulled trailers full of 100 pounds of gear for the last 650 miles down to the Mexican border.

 Cindy had her formal education in Fine Arts Painting, attending the Pennsylvania Academy of Fine Arts in Philadelphia.
 She illustrated four of her books.
-She lives along the Appalachian Trail in Pennsylvania with her husband, Todd and their 20-year old son, Bryce and 22-year old daughter, Sierra, in a log home they built themselves from raw trees.
+She lives along the Appalachian Trail in Pennsylvania with her husband, Todd in a log home they built themselves from raw trees.
 They grow much of their own food on their rural property.

 As a family, besides the Continental Divide Trail, they have traveled to Asia, Africa, South America, and Europe hiking, cycling and paddling and have traveled extensively throughout the US.